Domiii/dbux/README.md

          * next before leaving context (top right)
          * next in context (right)
          * next before going to child context (bottom right)
-   * fix: in `store.setLocalStorage`, we can currently NOT jump directly to `setItem`
-      * it's an `ExpressionResult`
-      * Q: how to reliably find the first node in callee context from an `ExpressionResult`?
    * better loop support:
       * distinguish repeated calls of a trace from other traces at selection
       * allow to better understand and work through the repetitions